nsnyder1992/OrderProcessingSystem/README.md

 ### OrderController
 Attributes:
-  - private static idIndexer::Integer // this will increase each time a Order is created, reset by crontab method after midnight
+  - private static idIndexer::Integer // this will increase each time a Order is created, reset by crontab method after midnight, this can be accessed by all class instances
   - orderQueue::LinkedList<Order> // this will keep the orders in a FIFO
   - inProcessList::LinkedList<Order> // this will keep the orders that are being processed by the Chefs but might not be FIFO depending on prepare time so this is just a list
   - completedQueue::LinkedList<Order> // this will keep the orders that are Completed waiting for the waiter to deliver
   - deliveredList::LinkedList<Order> // this will keep the orders that are delivered until waiter sees customer leave, in case of customer rejection
+  - statusMap::HashMap<Integer, Integer> // this

 Methods:

+  - createOrder() {
+    //idIndexer++
+    //return new Order(idIndexer)
+  }

   - sendOrder(Order order) {
       // add order to orderQueue
     }